Guide To Gaudí’s Surreal La Pedrera, a Masterpiece of Nature

 the beautiful wrought iron entrance gate

 Initially, there was public outcry over the odd appearance of La Pedrera.
 It was controversial, heterodox.
-It was repeatedly ridiculed as ugly.
+It was repeatedly ridiculed as an ugly fortress.

 The public didn’t much like its unconventional appearance.
 The building didn’t have the whimsical charm or appealing dragon legend of Casa Batlló.